webplatform/docs/concepts/Internet_and_Web/The_Web_Standards_Model/index.md

 |Manual_sections==== Exercise questions ===

 * What’s the difference between a class and an ID?
-* What role do XHTML, CSS and JavaScript each play on a web site?
+* What role do XHTML, CSS and JavaScript each play on a website?
 * Take the index.html file from the example provided, and change the formatting using the CSS alone (I'd suggest editing the file using a text editor such as Notepad or Text Wrangler).
 Do not make any changes to the HTML.
 ** Add an icon for each of the different reference types (a different icon for articles, books and web resources).
 Create your own icons for this purpose, and make them appear alongside the different reference types using CSS alone.
 ** Hide the copyright notice at the bottom of the page.